 I grew up not trusting my own instincts.
-I needed someone else’ approval to feel comfortable moving forward.
+I needed someone else’ approval to feel

 So I lived my life listening to everybody else’ opinion.
 But then I realized the power found in my own inner-voice.
 I realized that my instincts were, in most situations, the most likely trustworthy source.

 At the very least, if I was going to listen to everybody else’s opinions.
 I should at least listen to my own.

 If you’ve spent years putting others’ opinions ahead of your own, being your own health and life advocate will be scary.
 Panic might set in.
 You might think, “who am I to act as an authority in my own life.”
 But this feeling will be passing.

 At the other side, you’ll find strength, power, health and happiness that you never knew existed.
 And one day you may wake up and recognize that you’re finally firmly in your own life.
 You’ll finally be the one in control.